Cong slams govt over fall in LIC's market capitalisation | Politics

 - India

-As the Life Insurance Corporation (LIC) marked one year since listing its shares on the stock exchanges, the Congress on Wednesday attacked the Modi government over the firm's market capitalisation reportedly taking a fall of about 35 per cent.
+As the Life Insurance Corporation (LIC) marked one year since listing its shares on the stock exchanges, the Congress on Wednesday attacked the Modi government over the fall in the firm's market capitalisation.

-The country's largest insurer LIC had this day last year listed its shares on the NSE and the BSE.
+The country's largest insurer LIC had this day last year listed its shares on the NSE and the BSE and Congress general secretary Jairam Ramesh sought to link the decline in the market cap of the firm to the investment in Adani companies, a charge rejected by the BJP which accused him of misleading people with ''half information''.

 The Congress has been demanding a Joint Parliamentary Committee (JPC) probe into the allegations against the Adani Group by US-based short-seller Hindenburg Research.
 The Adani Group has dismissed the allegations as baseless.